mattcab2002/SmallFileSystem/README.md

 ## Implementation

 You can find in the `sfs_api.c` file the code used to implement the Small File System.
-You will sections blocked off by file width comments as a way of seperating the file and a means of keeping it organized.
+You will see sections blocked off by file width comments as a way of seperating the file and a means of keeping it organized.